 "What are you so worried about?"
 Judy asked quietly, as we were eating our bagels.

 "It's Saturday.
-I have to go meet Mom at the library," I said.
+I usually go meet Mom at the library," I said.

 "Are you going to tell her?"
 Judy asked, with a smile.
 I could tell she was a little uncomfortable, but, you know, I was beginning to realize that not a lot would faze her too much.